-The second Sunday of Advent (and the third and fourth) are semi-double Sundays of the second class.
+The second Sunday of Advent is a semi-double Sunday of the second class and its liturgical colour is violet.
 The Gospel pericopes, from St. Matthew, tell of St. John the Baptist in prison sending two of his followers to meet the LORD.
-The liturgical colour, from Mattins, is violet.
+The liturgical colour is violet.

-Vespers yesterday afternoon were second Vespers of the feast of the Immaculate Conception.
-The antiphons Tota pulchra etc were sung, doubled, with psalms 109, 112, 121, 126 & 147.
-The Office hymn was Ave maris stella.
-After the collect of the feast a commemoration of the Sunday was sung.
-At Compline Te lucis was sung with the Doxology Jesu tibi sit gloria and melody of the Incarnation.
-At Compline the Dominical preces were omitted due to the double feast.
+At Vespers yesterday afternoon the antiphons Ecce in nubibus caeli etc were sung, not-doubled, with psalms of Saturday.
+The Office hymn was Creator alme siderum.
+After the collect of the Sunday a commemoration of the Sunday was sung followed by a commemoration of St. Nicholas of Myra.
+At Compline the Dominical preces were omitted due to the commemorated double feast.

 At Mattins the invitatory is Regem venturum and the Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 The lessons are a continuation of Isaiah and today contain the beautiful symbolism of the Rod of Jesse.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the them of the Rod of Jesse is continued as the lessons are taken from St. Jerome's Expositon on Isaias the Prophet.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory.
 The Te Deum is omitted and in its place a ninth responsory, Ecce Dominus veniet, is sung.

 At Lauds the antiphons, Ecce in nubibus caeli etc are sung with the Sunday psalms.
 The hymn is En clara vox.
-After the collect of the Sunday a commemoration of the Octave is sung.
+After the collect of the Sunday a commemoration of St. Nicholas is sung.
 At Prime the versicle in the responsory is Qui venturus es in mundum.
-The Dominical preces are omitted being within an Octave.
+The Dominical preces are omitted.

 Mass is sung after Terce, the deacon and subdeacon wear violet folded chasubles.
 The Gloria is not sung.
-The second collect is of the Octave.
+The second collect is of St. Nicholas.
 Today there is no third collect.
 The Creed is sung and the preface is of the Trinity.
 Benedicamus Domino is sung as the dismissal by the deacon facing the altar.

 At Vespers the antiphons Ecce in nubibus caeli are again sung this time with Pss.
 109, 110, 111, 112 & 113.
 The Office hymn is Creator alme siderum.
-After the collect of the Sunday commemorations are sung of the following day within the Octave and of St. Melchiades.
+After the collect of the Sunday commemorations are sung of the following feast of St. Ambrose and of St. Nicholas.
 At Compline the Dominical preces are omitted.

-In the 'liturgical books of 1962' at Compline the ordinary Doxology is sung.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 Mattins is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
-At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est. At Vespers there are no commemorations.
-The Octave of the Immaculate Conception has been abolished.
+At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est.

 Art: Jerome Nadal